- Each category is its own sheet in the workbook

 - Judges should keep in mind that competing in a science fair is not only a competition, but an educational and motivating experience for the students.
 The high point of the Fair experience for most of the students is their judging interviews.

-- As a general rule, judges represent professional authority to Finalists.
+- Generally, judges represent professional authority to Finalists.
 For this reason, judges should use an encouraging tone when asking questions, offering suggestions or giving constructive criticism.
 Judges should not criticize, treat lightly, or display boredom toward projects they personally consider unimportant.
 Always give credit to the Finalist for completing a challenging task and/or for their success in previous competitions.

 - Compare projects only with those competing at this Fair and not with projects seen in other competitions or scholastic events.